W.A. Horsley Gantt (1892 – 1980)

 Dr. Gantt (left) with two smiling friends

 William Andrew Horsley Gantt was the son of a Virginia businessman and a college-educated mother.
-Both of his grandfathers were physicians.
-Born October 24, 1892 Horsley was a healthy child.
+Both of his grandfathers were medical physicians.
+Born on October 24, 1892 Horsley was a healthy child.
 A younger brother arrived in the next year.
 The Gantt’s lived on a Virginia farm estate named “Rock Cliff,” located along the James River.
 Tragedy struck the family in 1895, when his father died suddenly.
 Horsley was only three, and his mother began teaching school to support him and his younger brother.
 Despite great financial hardship, the boys enjoyed a robust, adventurous childhood on the farm and in the nearby town of Wingina, Virginia.

 In 1922, Horsley Gantt left Virginia and took a train to New York.
 He immediately left New York by steamer and headed to Petrograd (now Leningrad).
 He had volunteered to serve with Herbert Hoover’s American Relief Administration (ARA) providing medical assistance to Russian citizens.
 While there Gantt began a study of the effect of war and famine on the health of every day Russians, and at the same time he collected data and reminiscences for a history of Russian medicine.
+With an ear for language, Gantt picked up Russian and in short order he was nearly fluent.

 Dr. Ivan Pavlov